 Contact an Altoona Lawyer About What to Do After a Car Accident

 It is crucial to know what to do after a car accident in Altoona.
 Fortunately, an experienced car crash lawyer could help you with getting the medical treatment you need, gathering evidence, filing a claim, and getting the compensation you deserve.
-If you were injured in a car crash, call Marcus & Mack today and set up a consultation.
+If you were injured in a car crash, contact us at Marcus & Mack today and set up a consultation.